openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 - Granular Pod-Level Scheduling Controls: The enhancement will not introduce fine-grained controls for individual pod scheduling decisions beyond the existing Kubernetes mechanisms (e.g., taints, tolerations, and affinity rules).

-- Automated User or Service Account Management: Automatically managing or updating the list of service accounts or namespaces authorized to schedule workloads on control plane nodes is out of scope.
-This process remains a manual administrative responsibility.

 - Real-Time Resource Allocation Optimization: The proposal does not aim to dynamically optimize resource allocation or scheduling decisions based on real-time cluster utilization or performance metrics.

 ## Proposal